gcarnab/Arduino/PYTHON/README.md

 ---
 ## Contents

-1. **gc_blink** : folder containing a simple program where it listens for commands ('1' to turn on the LED, '0' to turn it off) sent over the serial port
+1. **gc_blink** : folder containing a simple program where it listens for commands ('1' to turn on the LED, '0' to turn it off) sent over the serial port.
+Using tkinter GUI library
     - gc_blink.ino : arduino code
     - gc_blink.py : pyhon code

 ## Instructions